Standing Advisory Committee

 Results of phase one engagement

-As input for the declaration area and policy development, the Department of Environment, Land, Water and Planning (DELWP) undertook its first phase of community engagement from 14 May 2019 to 14 June 2019.
+The Department of Environment, Land, Water and Planning (DELWP) undertook its first phase of public engagement from 14 May 2019 to 14 June 2019.

 A summary of our phase one engagement findings and the full consultation report are available to download here: